MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

    - Data loading and augmentation utilities
    - Experiment tracking and logging

 The code is organized to help researchers reproduce our results and build upon our work.
-Pre-trained model weights and configuration files will be released alongside the complete dataset upon paper acceptance.
+Model weights and will be released alongside the complete dataset upon paper acceptance.

 **Note**: Detailed documentation and usage instructions will be available soon.